 We are pioneers and explorers, but we are not masters of this strange land.
 Instead of bargaining for acres of land or the rights to entire countries, we have divided this new frontier into domains.

-Don’t worry, I’ll show you how to register a domain name over the course of this piece, so that you too can carve your place in this infinite realm of data, blogs, and cat pictures.
+Don’t worry, I’ll show you how to register a domain name over the course of this piece, so that you too can carve your place in this infinite realm of data, websites, blogs, and of course, cat pictures.

 After all, you cannot build a house, nor a village or a city unless you have land to build upon.